 The melancholic lyre sounds best when played by a poet who in one way or another licked some emotional wounds sometime ago in a desolate room.
 On the other hand, the trumpet of merriment can best be blown by a poet who has journeyed the clouds of ecstasy.

 But life is a masterful musician who teaches poets to play both the melancholic lyre and the trumpet of merriment.
 Life enables a poet to play any of the said instruments at any given time.

 If a poet intends to paint his canvass with gloom then he can easily prick an old emotional wound until it bleeds sadness.
 He can walk down memory lane and revive the pains inflicted by either a person or an event he would rather forget.
 That’s not masochism but rather a form of sacrifice, the poet ought to feel what he intends to write.

 If it is the rainbow needed in his canvass then exactly the opposite of the foregoing he must be doing.

 That‘s the beauty of being a poet.
 Poets can switch with ease to any emotions that they desire.
 Like an actor in a theater, crying one moment then in a jiffy burst into laughter.

 Sometimes poets get misconstrued.
 When a poem tackles sadness and regret for losing someone the readers would think that the poet still loves and wants that someone back.
 Worse, the person who felt alluded to may either be excited or feel vindicated.

 Let’s not forget that poets are men of arts who write for art’s sake.
 Yes, they draw inspiration from someone or something.
 But as it is, the end is the art and the inspiration is but the means to achieve the end.

-As to whether or not a poet who writes a poem of gloom and bewail is sad and regretful, only him knows.
+As to whether or not poets who write poems of gloom and bewail are really sad and regretful, nobody knows but the poets themselves.